The Black & White portfolioWorkshop with Don Messec

 The Black & White Portfolio

-This workshop is about the entire process of making a portfolio of Black and White prints with an eye toward a cohesive portfolio, not just a parade of hits.
+This workshop is about the entire process of making a portfolio of Black and White prints with an eye toward a cohesive portfolio that exists in tangible prints.
 The editorial process of what belongs in a portfolio and the tougher call – what does not plays a big role throughout the workshop.
 Each attendee will select 10 to 20 images from a much larger collection of your work to include in their portfolio.
 This is invaluable practice and process.
-Ideally, you will print a copy of your portfolio here, however once you’ve selected enough portfolio images than the task of final processes and proofing for the portfolio takes over.
+Ideally, you will print a copy of your portfolio here, however once you’ve selected enough portfolio images than the task of final processing and proofing for the portfolio takes over.
 And don’t be surprised if you cut and add images before you are done.
-This is where patience needs to exceed skill and skills need to grow to your vision, including evaluating your digital workflow.
-You may be surprised at obtaining a new found dedication to an excellence you didn’t even know was possible.
-Achieving excellence often take time.
+This is where patience needs to exceed skill and skills need to grow to your vision.
+You may be surprised at a new idea of excellence you didn’t even know was possible.
+Achieving excellence often take time, but we are on a mission!

-Even though you ultimate portfolio may be in a different medium, say platinum or photopolymer gravure as examples, everyone will be able to make prints using any number of Piezography ink sets and on any of several choices of paper.
+Even though you ultimate portfolio may be in a different medium, say platinum or photopolymer gravure as examples.
+With a large network of printers everyone will be able to make prints using any number of Piezography ink sets and on any of several choices of paper.
 If you already are certain of your paper preference, we will make certain to have it.
-Once you have your printing worked out this workshop is small enough that each person will get their own printer with their choice of Piezography inks so that you will be able to concentrate and work at your own pace.
-At some point in the workshop I will pick someone’s image to demo platinum possibly another to demo gravure.
 On Friday we will review each person’s progress and take on issues of finish.

 To provide you with a range of choices that influence the final presentation and image interpretation the studio comes setup with all of the basic Piezography ink sets preloaded in printers: Neutral, Warm Neutral, Carbon, Selenium, Special Edition.
 There will be plenty of Cone Edition Type 2 and 5 papers at 8 1/2x11” and 13x19” paper plus an assortment of other papers for which there are Piezography profiles, including some Canson Infinity papers and Hahnemuhle.
 Special request for a paper you are highly likely to use and paper size, 8 1/2x11” or 13x19,” for your portfolio should be made at the time of registration.